NicolasMurphy/songseeker-beta/journal.md

     Notes:
         - Need to decide on method for moving descriptions to firestore.
 Either make JSON file, fix formatting, write script.
 Or manually copy and paste.
         - fixed softlock issue
+        - updated google maps API link to include "v=quarterly".
+Marker warning is gone, but still need to update it.
+Still need to fix loading=async warning
         -

 # 3/4